justindujardin/ng2-material/README.md

 ## Sponsors

 ng2-material is an open source project sponsored by JetBrains.
+Most of ng2-material has been built in WebStorm, an excellent IDE for angular2 and Typescript development.

-Any major contributors to the project are entitled to an all-products license for development of ng2-material features, which includes WebStorm.
+Major project contributors are eligible to be granted an all-products JetBrains license, for development of ng2-material.

 <a href="https://www.jetbrains.com/" target="_blank"><img src="https://rawgit.com/justindujardin/ng2-material/master/public/images/logo_jetbrains.svg" width="256"></a>
 <a href="https://www.jetbrains.com/webstorm/" target="_blank"><img src="https://rawgit.com/justindujardin/ng2-material/master/public/images/logo_webstorm.svg" width="256"></a>